nixworks/public/news/2012/08/20/README.md

 ##### Gu Kailai
 ### [Gu Kailai, the wife of ousted Chongqing Politburo leader Bo Xilai, is given a suspended death sentence for the murder of Neil Heywood in China. ](/news/2012/08/20/gu-kailai-the-wife-of-ousted-chongqing-politburo-leader-bo-xilai-is-given-a-suspended-death-sentence-for-the-murder-of-neil-heywood-in-chi.md)
-_Context: suspended death sentence, Neil Heywood, Politburo, China, Chongqing, Gu Kailai, Bo Xilai_
+_Context: Neil Heywood, suspended death sentence, Politburo, Chongqing, China, Bo Xilai, Gu Kailai_

 ##### Polly Peck
 ### [Former Polly Peck tycoon Asil Nadir is found guilty on three counts of stealing millions of pounds from his company by a jury at London's Old Bailey. ](/news/2012/08/20/former-polly-peck-tycoon-asil-nadir-is-found-guilty-on-three-counts-of-stealing-millions-of-pounds-from-his-company-by-a-jury-at-london-s-ol.md)